Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 If you plan to install Snow Leopard (Mac OS X 10.6), or any previous system, insert the appropriate Mac OS X install disc and restart the computer.
 Hold down the ‘c’ key as soon as you hear the chime, then let go when you see the Apple logo.
 The system should eventually boot into the installer, where you first must choose a language.
 Do so, then choose Disk Utility from the Utilities menu.

-If you plan to install either Lion or Mountain Lion (Mac OS X 10.7 or 10.8), restart the computer and hold command-R as soon as you hear the chime.
+If you are reinstalling Lion (Mac OS X 10.7) or later, restart the computer and hold command-R as soon as you hear the chime.
 When you see the Apple logo, you can let go.
 This will start the computer in recovery mode.
 Once you have fully booted into recovery mode, open Disk Utility.
 Note that when you begin the install process, you will need to download about 4 GB of data, so be sure your internet connection can handle that before proceeding.

 Once in Disk Utility, you need to select your hard drive in the list and select the Erase tab.
 Select “Mac OS Extended (Journaled)” from the Format pop-up, if that’s not already chosen, then click the Erase button.
 When Disk Utility is finished, choose Quit from the Disk Utility menu.